jsannerstedt/presentations/src/tribe.md

 ### Modifiers
 * Pure functions, returning an object.
-* Store sets up subscription on action, based on name.
+* Store sets up subscription on action, based on naming convention.
 * When the action is triggered, the store will use the result of the modifier to modify the state.
 * Grouped by a key, which will be a namespace in the state.

---

-### Reactions
-* When you need a side effect, an async call, or just to chain actions, just subscribe to the action and do whatever you please.
-* I usually group reactions, and set up subscriptions based on name.

---

-### Recap
-* View gets all data from state
-* View trigger actions
-* Actions modifies state, and triggers reactions
-* Reactions can trigger other actions
-* State gets updated by running corresponding modifiers
-* A state change is emitted by the store
-* View gets updated

---

-## Examples

 --